aprilggg/Lightning_Analysis_NWRA/lightning_burst_identification/README.md

 <a id="methods"></a>

 ### Lightning Burst Detection Methods
-We define a lightning "burst" as a time period with a spike in lightning relative to the storm's overall lightning.
+We define a lightning "burst" as a time period, specifically a 30-minute time bin, with a spike in lightning relative to the storm's overall lightning.
 In this section of the project, we seek to calculate lightning burst thresholds using statistical methods for each storm, and also explore basin-level lightning burst thresholds.
 We log transform the lightning counts per time bin and then calculate a lightning burst threshold based off each storm's log-lightning count distribution.
 Note that thresholds are evaluated off the log-lightning count, and threshold numbers are also represented on the log scale.
 We do not include counts associated with wind speeds less than 40 knots, and we do not include time bins with 0 lightning counts in the calculation of our thresholds.

 In the lightning burst detection process, we use the following 6 threshold methods (referred to by the names in parentheses hereafter):